trufflesuite/truffle/packages/truffle-artifactor/README.md

 * Packaging up build artifacts into `.sol.js` files, which can then be included in your project with a simple `require`.
 * Including multiple versions of the same contract in a single package, automatically detecting which artifacts to use based on the network version (more on this below).

-See the following API discussion for more features.
+See the following discussion for more features.

 ### The State of Web3: A Discussion